arianneorpilla/jidoujisho/README.md

 * 🎴 The **back of the card** will include the **reading, word and meaning**
 * 📑 You may apply **text formatting to the card with the AnkiDroid editor once exported**
 * ⚛️ **Customisation of the Anki export** is possible by changing the default template in AnkiDroid

+### 🙌 Advanced User Tips

+* 📑 **External subtitles with the same name as the selected video file** will be loaded by default
+* ▶️ A **resume button** is at the top of the main menu, and **returns to the last played video and duration**
+* ⛓️ Channels may be added by **pasting a link of any video by the channel** in *List new channel*
+* 🔎 Holding onto a YouTube video in search, history or trending will show the option to list the channel
+* ⚠️ **If AnkiDroid is not running in the background**, tap on the export message to open it
+* 🗃 **The AnkiDroid deck you last export to will be remembered** for your next export
+* 📹 The quality closest to the **last selected quality** will be selected by default for YouTube videos
+* 📢 **Automatic captions** are more excellent in **podcasts and news programs** with clear speakers

 # 👥 Contribution and attribution